Thread Cutting Attachment

 As on many other lathes, threads may be cut by engaging a gear train that turns the lead screw in concert with the spindle.
 The choice of gears determines the overall ratio between spindle and lead screw revolutions and that determines the distance between adjacent threads.

 There's more information on this page than most people will care to see.
 However, bear in mind that this accessory is no longer available for purchase.
 My hope is that it may help you make your own, if you're so inclined, as thread cutting adds an important capability to the lathe.
-If you're interested in doing so, let me know and I'll provide such measurements as may be required to help with the process.
+If you're interested in doing so, download the PDF drawing provided at the end of the page and you will find measurements to assist you.